Autolearn: Learn by Surprise, Commit by Proof: Experimental Results

 \section{Experimental Results}

-All experiments use Qwen3-14B (4-bit quantized) on Apple Silicon hardware (M3 Pro, 36\,GB) via the MLX framework.
-The test corpus consists of 60 passages: 20 \emph{known} (confirming model beliefs), 20 \emph{novel} (genuine post-cutoff discoveries), and 20 \emph{corrupt} (plausible falsehoods with a single factual error).
-The corpus is deliberately small: LSCP's target use case is learning from individual documents, not bulk corpus training.
+All experiments use Qwen3-14B (unquantized, fp16) on NVIDIA DGX Spark (GB10 Grace Blackwell, 128\,GB unified memory) using PyTorch and Transformers.
+The test corpus consists of 60 passages spanning roughly 30 sub-fields across the natural sciences (physics, biology, medicine, chemistry, neuroscience, astrophysics and others): 20 \emph{known} (confirming model beliefs), 20 \emph{novel} (genuine post-cutoff discoveries from peer-reviewed literature and credible journalism), and 20 \emph{corrupt} (plausible falsehoods structured along five typologies including mechanism swap, numerical exaggeration and fabricated phenomenon, designed to be indistinguishable from novel by surprisal alone).
+The corpus is deliberately small: Autolearn's target use case is learning from individual documents, not bulk corpus training.